 With 4G being ideal for pushing more than just messages and pictures to your phone, all the networks have turned to offering entertainment incentives to tempt you into LTE.

-EE is continuing its Orange cinema deals, offering 2-for-1 cinema tickets on Wednesdays.
-Continuing the theme, there's EE Film, giving you access to the latest releases to stream (£3.99 for a new title), along with a special 99p deal on Thursdays.
+EE is continuing its Orange cinema deals, offering 2-for-1 cinema tickets on Wednesdays, as well as EE Film, giving you access to the latest releases to stream (£3.99 for a new title), along with a special 99p deal on Thursdays.
 There's also mobile TV, Deezer and game downloads you can get to, Clone phone lite and services like Cash on Tap.

 Vodafone wants to tempt you across with the promise of Spotify Premium or Sky Sports Mobile TV access as part of the deal.
 The former is worth £9.99 a month, Sky Sports Mobile TV is £4.99 a month.
 However, if you opt for the Vodafone Red plan, the cheapest, you only get six months of free access.
 If you want it for longer, you'll have to take the Red L or XL plans.

 O2 is sweetening the deal with music, letting you download all the Top 40 hits, as well as stream the videos to your device.
 If you want to game, then O2 also offers a gaming deal, with any gaming data not detracting from your data allowance.
-There's also the O2 Priority offering that's already in place.
+There's also the O2 Priority offering that's already in place and if you sign up to a 5GB or 8GB data plan, you will also get access to Sun+ Goals for 6 months or 12 months, respectively.

 We're not overly convinced by the extras on offer.
 In reality, we'd rather pay less for data, than subsidise the freebees.
 However, EE's cinema offer is good, although that's in existence for 3G Orange customers already.